Shottie88/learn_code/README.md

-# learn_code
-General coding projects
+Place for general coding projects